VinylPlus®: the Voluntary Sustainable Development Programme of the European PVC industry

-Launched in 2011, VinylPlus®, the renewed ten-year Voluntary Commitment to Sustainable Development by the European PVC industry, was developed through dialogue with stakeholders including industry, NGOs, regulators, civil society representatives and PVC users.
-It covers the EU-28, Norway and Switzerland.
+Launched in 2011, VinylPlus®, the renewed ten-year Voluntary Commitment to Sustainable Development of the European PVC industry, was developed through dialogue with stakeholders.

 VinylPlus® approach involves the entire European PVC value chain, from resin manufacturers, additives producers and converters, in the achievement of concrete and measurable targets.
 It is helping creating a long-term sustainability framework and moving the European PVC industry towards a low-carbon circular economy.
 Through the VinylPlus® initiative, the European PVC industry aims to: